gustavocoding/docker/hadoop/README.md

 Usage
 ---
-Edit the script cluster.sh in the cluster folder, set the $N variable with the desired number of nodes.
-After a minute or so, take note of the ip address of the hadoop master and point the browser to
+Run the script cluster/cluster.sh.
+To change the number of slave nodes, set the N variable inside.

+After the constainer creation the script will print the master ip address.

 http://master:50030 for the jobtracker console http://master:50070 for the namenode console

-All container are accessible via SSH, root password is 'root'
+All containers are accessible via SSH, root password is 'root'

 Details
 ---

-Each container is based on fedora, java 1.7 and runs both the Tasktracker and the Datanode processes; the master container runs the Jobtracker, Nmenode and Secondary namenode
+Each container is based on fedora, java 1.7 and runs both the Tasktracker and the Datanode processes; the master container runs the Jobtracker, Namenode and Secondary namenode